readthedocs/blog/moss-final-report.rst

 the idea was to extend the ability of Read the Docs and Sphinx.
 In extending Read the Docs,
 we have mostly failed.
-We broke Pydoc out into it's own project, in order to make it much easier to contribute to.
+We broke Pydoc out into its own project, in order to make it much easier to contribute to.
 **This means that little of the work has been contributed back to Read the Docs code itself.**
 However,